helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-juhani-romance-guide.md

 ### History Conversation Path

-<span class="juhani-history">History #1:</span> This conversation is available once Juhani joins your party, which happens after you collect your first Star Map on Dantooine, and you're tasked by the Jedi Council to search for the Star Forge.
+[History #1:]{.juhani-history} This conversation is available once Juhani joins your party, which happens after you collect your first Star Map on Dantooine, and you're tasked by the Jedi Council to search for the Star Forge.
 You can ask Juhani how did she become a Jedi.
 After this conversation, the global value of `G_JUHANIH_STATE` will be set to 1.

 https://youtu.be/cmY7dQJH93Y

-<span class="juhani-history">History #2:</span> Available when you gain 1 level after History #1.
+[History #2:]{.juhani-history} Available when you gain 1 level after History #1.
 Juhani talks about meeting the Jedi back in her homeworld.
 After this conversation, the global value of `G_JUHANIH_STATE` will be set to 2.

 https://youtu.be/4itTaqLKQPQ

-<span class="juhani-history">History #3:</span> Available when you gain 1 level after History #2.
+[History #3:]{.juhani-history} Available when you gain 1 level after History #2.
 Juhani reveals that she was from Taris, and she expresses anger over the destruction of Taris.
 After this conversation, the global value of `G_JUHANIH_STATE` will be set to 3.

 https://youtu.be/Foj1nmouoIU